 Many small hospitals have fought to stay open and continue providing services to their communities.
 Yet many still face financial struggles and provider burnout, which can also impact patient care.

 One solution: virtual care.
-Not only can telemedicine help small hospitals compete and survive, they can use virtual platforms to:
+Not only can virtual care delivery help small hospitals compete and survive, but they can also use virtual platforms to:

 - Offer a range of care.
-Services can include primary and specialty care, e-ICUs, postsurgical transfers, remote patient monitoring, urgent care, pediatrics and more.
+Services can include primary and specialty care, e-ICUs, presurgical consultations, postsurgical transfers, remote patient monitoring, urgent care, pediatrics and chronic care management.

 - Manage capacity.
 Hospitals can better balance patient needs and provider workloads by using off-site clinicians as needed.